-We rely on third parties for certain aspects of the manufacture of our product candidates for preclinical and clinical testing and for potential commercial manufacture, and we expect to continue to do so for the foreseeable future.
-This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or that such quantities may not be available at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.
+We rely on third parties for certain aspects of the manufacture of our product and product candidates, and we expect to continue to do so for the foreseeable future.
+This reliance on third parties increases the risk that we will not have sufficient quantities of our product and product candidates or that such quantities may not be available at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

-We rely, and expect to continue to rely, on third parties, including Recipharm and Bacthera, for certain aspects of materials supply for our product candidates in preclinical and clinical testing, as well as for commercial manufacture if any of our product candidates receive marketing approval.
+We rely, and expect to continue to rely, on third parties, including GenIbet and Bacthera, for certain aspects of materials supply for our product candidates in preclinical and clinical testing, as well as for commercial manufacture of VOWST and if any of our product candidates receive marketing approval.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates on a timely basis or at all, or that such quantities will be available at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
-For example, certain of our product candidates rely on human stool from third-party donors.
-If we do not obtain an adequate supply of donor-derived material to meet clinical or commercial demand, our ability to manufacture our product candidates may be delayed or adversely impacted.
+For example, VOWST and certain of our product candidates rely on human stool from third-party donors.
+If we do not obtain an adequate supply of donor-derived material to meet clinical or commercial demand, our ability to manufacture VOWST and our product candidates may be delayed or adversely impacted.